ARM-software/acle/main/acle.md

 These intrinsics are available when `__ARM_FEATURE_MEMORY_TAGGING` is defined.
 Type T below can be any type.
-Where the function return type is specified as T, the return type is determined from the input argument which must be also be specified as of type T.
+Where the function return type is specified as T, the return type is determined from the input argument which must also be specified as of type T.
 If the input argument T has qualifiers `const` or  `volatile`, the return type T will also have the `const` or `volatile` qualifier.